colugomusic/clog/README.md

 };

 // An alternative way of storing the connections,
-// using clog::store and the += operator
+// using clg::store and the += operator
 struct receiver2
 {
-  clog::store cns;
+  clg::store cns;

   auto attach(emitter* e) -> void
   {